 It was pure serendipity that allowed us to unveil the freshly cast bronze statue at Medina’s Parade of Lights on November 24, 2018, the most popular annual event in Medina.
 The statue was complete 2 months ahead of schedule and ready to be transported from the University of Buffalo’s foundry just 5 days prior to the parade.
 It was kept in an undisclosed location while a team of elves prepared it for its debut.

 Lynne produced a video featuring actual photographs from October 1940 as the soldiers marched from the Armory, boarded the train and went through training prior to the outbreak of WWII.
-The latter half of the movie featured present day images documenting the evolution of the monument.
+The latter half of the video featured present day images documenting the evolution of the monument.

 If that wasn’t enough, parade judges awarded the Company F Memorial float the “Community Spirit Award” with a cash prize of $300 and trophy!